East Lothian | Haddington | Monument | ★★★

 Location: Off B1343 2 miles north of Haddington, G.R.: NT 501764 ///those.ridiculed.dial

 Anything else?
-From the parking area off the B1343 at G.R.: NT 499764 ///aced.elevated.filled it's a 10-min uphill walk to the monument on a steep but clear dirt path.
-Alternative return routes are possible as indicated by the signboard at the start, but are in fact a bit overgrown.
+From the parking area at G.R.: NT 499764 ///aced.elevated.filled it's a 10-min uphill walk to the monument on a steep but clear dirt path.
+The signboard at the start indicates alternative return routes, but they were a bit overgrown on our visit.

 |[Approaching Hopetoun Monument from one of the smaller (southern) approach paths]|